Vitamin Deficiencies and Sciatica

 6 nutrients for nerve health

-Maintaining optimal nutrient levels is essential for supporting nerve health, as key vitamins and minerals help protect nerves, promote nerve impulse transmission, and prevent nerve damage or dysfunction.
+Maintaining optimal nutrient levels is essential for supporting nerve health, as key vitamins and minerals help protect nerves, promote nerve impulse transmission, and reduce the risk of nerve damage or dysfunction.

 1. Vitamin B1

-Thiamin, widely known as vitamin B1, plays a crucial role in maintaining a healthy nervous system.
+Thiamin, widely known as vitamin B1, plays an important role in maintaining a healthy nervous system, and consuming plenty of vitamin B1-rich foods may benefit those with sciatica.

 Vitamin B1 is needed to produce acetylcholine, a neurotransmitter that facilitates the communication between nerves and muscles.
-Proper neurotransmitter function is critical for muscle coordination and reducing nerve-related symptoms such as pain or spasms.
+Proper neurotransmitter function is critical for muscle coordination and reducing nerve-related symptoms.

-Thiamin deficiency, often linked to a high-carb diet and excessive alcohol intake, can lead to nerve degeneration, significantly increasing the risk of sciatica and other nerve-related health issues.
+Low thiamine levels, often linked to a high-carb diet and excessive alcohol intake, can contribute to poor nerve function and increase the risk of nerve-related health issues.

-Pork, fatty fish such as salmon and mackerel, flaxseeds, sunflower seeds, green peas, and Macadamia nuts are excellent sources of vitamin B1 and should be regularly consumed to promote proper nerve functions.
+Pork, fatty fish such as salmon and mackerel, flaxseeds, sunflower seeds, green peas, and Macadamia nuts are excellent sources of vitamin B1 and should be regularly consumed to promote healthy nerve functions.

 2. Vitamin B2

-Research published in Brain found that vitamin B2 is a key component of coenzymes involved in energy metabolism, ensuring nerve cells have the energy needed for efficient communication and function.
+Research published in Brain found that vitamin B2 is a key component of coenzymes involved in energy metabolism, ensuring nerve cells have the energy needed for efficient communication and function.3

 Vitamin B6-rich foods